whilesmartphp/eloquent-model-configs/README.md

 The controllers will be available in the `app/Http/Controllers` directory.
 Finally, change the namespace in the published controllers to your namespace.

-#### Note: Publishing the controllers will also publish the routes.
-See section 2.1

 #### 2.4 Publish everything